 At the Eighth International Conference of Red Cross Societies in London in 1907, each delegate was presented with a copy of a letter from Queen Alexandra noting Florence Nightingale's efforts on behalf of suffering humanity.
 Florence Nightingale herself also sent a letter expressing interest in the conference and hopes for their success.
-The delegates awarded her the Order of Merit in recognition of how fully her life’s work had been identified with the spirit of the Red Cross Movement, and decided to create a commemorative International Nightingale Medal to be awarded to ladies distinguished in the nursing field.
+The King awarded her the Order of Merit in recognition of how fully her life’s work had been identified with the spirit of the Red Cross Movement, and the delegates decided to create a commemorative International Nightingale Medal to be awarded to ladies distinguished in the nursing field.

 Florence Nightingale died at the age of 90 on 13 August 1910 but, as the delegates of the 1907 Red Cross conference said, her "heroic efforts on behalf of suffering humanity will be recognised and admired by all ages as long as the world shall last”.